 Supported by the Ravens Foundation, Inc., T. Rowe Price and the NFL Foundation, the award recognizes individuals who exemplify leadership, dedication and commitment to improving the communities in which they live.
-Volunteers ages 13 and up, who provide extraordinary service to area local nonprofits, are eligible for the 2018 Community Quarterback Award.
+Volunteers ages 13 and up, who provide extraordinary service to local 501(c)(3) nonprofits, are eligible for the 2019 Community Quarterback Award.
 Charitable organizations are encouraged to nominate their remarkable volunteers, and individuals may nominate themselves.

-The award recipients selected will be acknowledged on November 25 at the Ravens-Raiders game at M&T Bank Stadium.
-Honorees will be given game tickets for themselves and a guest, Ravens apparel and a financial grant benefiting their respective nonprofit organization.
+The award recipients selected will be acknowledged on December 1 at the Ravens-49ers game at M&T Bank Stadium.
+Honorees will be given game tickets for themselves and a guest, Ravens apparel and a financial grant benefiting their respective nonprofit.

-Applications for the 2018 Community Quarterback Award are open and nominations submitted using the application below until October 31.
+Applications for the 2019 Community Quarterback Award are open and can be completed below until October 31.
 All nominees will be celebrated by the Ravens for their commitment to bettering Maryland communities.

 The 2018 Community Quarterback Award winners were:

-- Andy Brooks, a vice president in Corporate Social Responsibility at T. Rowe Price.
+- Watikqua Lange, a lead program manager in Corporate Responsibility at T. Rowe Price